 Federal Tax Withholding.
 Any ordinary income realized by a participant upon the exercise of an award under the Amended 2012 Plan is subject to withholding of federal, state and local income tax and to withholding of the participant's share of tax under the Federal Insurance Contribution Act and the Federal Unemployment Tax Act.
 To satisfy federal income tax withholding requirements, the Company will have the right to require that, as a condition to delivery of any shares of Common Stock, the participant remit to the Company an amount sufficient to satisfy the withholding requirements.
-The participant can make such payment by (i) the delivery of cash to the Company in an amount that equals or exceeds (to avoid the issuance of fractional shares) the required tax withholding obligations of the Company; (ii) if the Company, in its sole discretion, so consents in writing, the actual delivery by the exercising participant to the Company of shares of Common Stock that the participant has not acquired from the Company within six months prior to the date of exercise, vesting or conversion of the award, as applicable, which shares so delivered have an aggregate fair market value that equals or exceeds (to avoid the issuance of fractional shares) the required tax withholding payment; (iii) if the Company, in its sole discretion, so consents in writing, the Company's withholding of a number of shares to be delivered upon the exercise, vesting or conversion of the award, which shares so withheld have an aggregate fair market value that equals (but does not exceed) the required tax withholding payment; or (iv) any combination of (i), (ii) or (iii) or any other method consented to by the Company in writing.
-Withholding does not represent an increase in the participant's total income tax obligation, since it is fully credited toward his or her tax liability for the year.
-Additionally, withholding does not affect the participant's tax basis in the shares.
-Compensation income realized and tax withheld will be reflected on Forms
+The participant can make such payment by (i) the delivery of cash to the Company in an amount that equals or exceeds (to avoid the issuance of fractional shares) the required tax withholding obligations of the Company; (ii) if the Company, in its sole discretion, so consents in writing, the actual delivery by the exercising participant to the Company of shares of Common Stock that the participant has not acquired from the Company within six months prior to the date of exercise, vesting or conversion of the award, as applicable, which shares so delivered have an aggregate fair market value that equals or exceeds (to avoid the issuance of fractional shares) the required tax withholding payment; (iii) if the Company, in its sole discretion, so consents in writing, the Company's withholding of a number of shares to be delivered upon the exercise, vesting or conversion of (i), (ii) or (iii) or any other method consented to by the Company in writing.
+Withholding does not represent an increase in the participant's tax basis in the shares.
+Compensation income realized and tax withholding does not represent an increase in the participant's tax basis in the shares.
+Compensation income realized and tax withhold will be reflected on Forms W-2 supplied by the Company to employees by January 31 of the succeeding year.
+Deferred compensation that is subject to Section 409A of the Code will be subject to certain federal income tax withholding an